 The baseline will control the position of the bottom of the selected text.
 Positive numbers will move the selected text up and negative numbers will move the selected text down.

 The vertical scale will stretch or contract the height of the characters as well as the spacing in relation to the point size.
 Above 100% stretches and below 100% will contract the text.

-The leading override apply an override to selected text allowing you to increase the leading compared to the paragraphs leading.
+The leading override applies an override to selected text allowing you to increase the leading compared to the paragraphs leading.

 Open Type Typography

-These are features and typographical adjustments that can be made to the characters depending on what font your working with.
+These are features and typographical adjustments that can be made to the characters depending on what font you’re working with.

-A ligature is when two or more character are connected into one character.
+A ligature is when two or more characters are connected into one character.
 Standard ligatures are created to solve the problem of letters that “crash” when next to each other.

-Ordinals are words that represent rank in a sequential order.
-And when this feature is turned on with a relevant font selected the ordinals will automatically apply the superscript ot the number.
+Ordinals are words that represent rank in sequential order.
+And when this feature is turned on with a relevant font selected the ordinals will automatically apply the superscript to the number.

-Dynamically will adjust typed fractions into a single glyph when relevant font is in use.
+Dynamically will adjust typed fractions into a single glyph when the relevant font is in use.

-Superscript will convert any highlighted or selected text into a superscript, where the characters are set higher than nearby text and is also decreased in size.
+Superscript will convert any highlighted or selected text into a superscript, where the characters are set higher than nearby text and are also decreased in size.